-Is This Partnership Worth Fighting For — Or Is It Time to Let Go?
+Is This Relationship Worth Fighting For — Or Is It Time to Let Go?

-Discernment coaching is for couples where one or both of you aren't sure.
+Discernment coaching is for relationships where one or both of you aren't sure if you want to break up or stay together.

 Maybe you're the one who's already halfway out the door.
 Maybe you're the one still hoping.
 Maybe you're both just tired, and tired has started to feel like an answer.

-Discernment counseling isn't couples therapy.
+Discernment coaching isn't relationship therapy.
 We're not going to ask you to commit to fixing anything today.
-We're not on a mission to save your marriage, and we're not going to nudge you toward divorce either.
-Our only job is to help you get clarity — real clarity, not the kind you talk yourself into at 2am — about which of three paths makes sense for you:
+We're not on a mission to save your relationship, and we're not going to nudge you toward breaking up either.
+Our only job is to help you get clarity — real clarity, not the kind you talk yourself into at 2am — about which of three paths makes sense for you.

 Staying as you are

-For some couples, this is a genuine choice — a season of stability while other things (health, kids, finances, grief) take priority, or simply an honest acknowledgment that neither of you is ready to move yet.
+Not deciding.
+Not changing the pattern, the distance, the way you've learned to move around each other.
+For some people, this is a genuine choice — a season of stability while other things (health, kids, finances, grief) take priority, or simply an honest acknowledgment that neither of you is ready to move yet.
 It has real costs: the current pattern doesn't resolve itself just because you've stopped naming it.
 But it also isn't automatically the "weak" option — sometimes staying, consciously and without illusion, is its own form of clarity.

-Ending the marriage.
+Ending the relationship.
 This isn't framed here as failure, and it isn't a bargaining chip to bring your partner into line.
-It's a real path with its own weight: building two households, renegotiating parenting, telling your families, grieving what you'd hoped this would be.
-Some couples arrive here with relief.
+It's a real path with its own weight: building two systems, renegotiating shared assets/dependents, telling your loved ones, grieving what you'd hoped this would be.
+Some people arrive here with relief.
 Some arrive here with grief and relief at once.
 Either way, it deserves the same clear-eyed honesty as the other two options — not a euphemism, not a last resort you back into because no one said the word out loud.

-Most couples who come to discernment counseling are in some version of a mixed place — one partner more out than in, one partner still hoping it can work.
+Most people who come to discernment coaching are in some version of a mixed place — one person more out than in, one person still hoping it can work.
 That imbalance is exactly what this process is built for.
 You won't be asked to perform togetherness you don't feel.
 You also won't be talked out of hope you do feel.

 What this looks like: